Dylan-Rowley/learning-datadog/README.md

 # crypto-reports
-A monolithic Spring Boot application that provides a technical report on cryptocurrencies
+A monolithic Spring Boot application that provides a technical report on stock prices using the IEX Cloud APIs